mjbradvica/ChainStrategy/README.md

 }
 ```

-Request objects will implement the IStrategyRequest interface of type T where T is your response type.
+Request objects will implement the IStrategyRequest interface of type T, where T is your response type.

 ```csharp
 public class MyRequest : IStrategyRequest<MyResponse>